I Travel 2 Madagascar

 Bekopaka-Belo-Morondava

-Drive to Morondava town via the famous “Alley of Baobabs”.
-Arrive on time for great pictures when the sun is low, raking light, and smooth trunks reflect the orange rays of the sun.
-Settle at the hotel before the sea for dinner.
+You drive to Morondava town via the famous “Alley of Baobabs”.
+You'll arrive on time for great pictures when the sun is low, raking light, and smooth trunks reflect the orange rays of the sun.
+You settle at the hotel by the sea for dinner.
 Lunch at Belo sur Tsiribihina.

 The Avenue of the Baobabs, or Alley of the Baobabs, is a prominent group of Grandidier's baobabs lining the unpaved Road No.8 between Morondava and Belon'i Tsiribihina in the Menabe region of western Madagascar.
 Its striking landscape draws travelers from around the world, making it one of the most visited locations in the region.
 The trees, which are endemic to Madagascar, are about 30 m in height.
 The baobab trees, known locally as renala are a legacy of the dense tropical forests that once thrived on Madagascar.
 The trees did not originally tower in isolation over the sere landscape of scrub, but stood in dense forest.